taravancil/twitter-api-utils/get-tweet-ids/README.md

-Twitter also limits the amount of tweets that can be returned in each request to 200, so that means for users with more than 36,000 tweets, in order to get all tweet IDs, you'll need to run the script multiple times, passing the --maxid option in all subsequent runs.
+Twitter also limits the amount of tweets that can be returned in each request to 200, so that means for users with more than 36,000 tweets, in order to get all tweet IDs, you'll need to run the script multiple times, passing the --maxid and --existing options in all subsequent runs.

 ## Usage